 Typically, the impression transfer can be either closed-tray transfer or open-tray transfer.
 The closed-tray technique captures the index of the impression coping, and after the impression is removed from the mouth, the impression coping is unscrewed from the implant and placed along with an implant analog back into the impression.
-An open-tray transfer uses a specific impression coping that is designed to emerge through the impression tray.
-When the impression is ready to be removed from the mouth, the impression coping is unscrewed and pulled out in the impression.
+An open-tray transfer uses a specific impression coping that is designed to emerge through the impression coping is unscrewed and pulled out in the impression.
 The open-tray method is considered the more accurate transfer method and is indicated when large-span frameworks or bar structures are planned or when the implants are too divergent to easily remove the impression tray in the closed-tray technique.
 A heavier-bodied polyvinyl siloxane or polyether impression material is recommended.
 Prior to making the transfer impression, it is imperative that the clinician take a radiograph to confirm that the impression coping is accurately seated on the implant platform.
 If the impression coping is not properly seated, the accuracy of the transferred location of the implant will be incorrect.
 On completion of the transfer impression, an implant analog is screwed onto the impression coping to allow the fabrication of a laboratory cast.

-Implant Analog or Replica
+✤ Implant Analog or Replica